per-simmons/n8n-workflows/README.md

 ## The Workflows

 ### 🔗 [Link Capture System](Link%20Capture%20System/README.md)
-This one's pretty neat - it grabs links from Telegram, uses AI to figure out what they're about, and dumps everything into Airtable.
+This automation grabs links from Telegram, uses AI to figure out what they're about, and dumps everything into Airtable.
 I use it to save interesting stuff I find without having to manually organize everything.

 ### 🎥 [Video to Text](Video%20to%20Text/README.md)
 Super simple but super useful.
 Takes videos from Google Drive and transcribes them using ElevenLabs.
 Great if you record meetings or make video notes and want them searchable.